geometalab/docker-continuous-osm2pgsql/README.md

 ### Testing

-For Testing purposes, you can use Switzerland as testdata as follows:
+For Testing purposes, you can use Switzerland as testbed as follows (import takes around one hour):

-Maybe replace europe/switzerland-160321.osm.pbf with a less out of date file, so the update process doesn't take so long.

 ```
-docker-compose run --rm \
-  -e osmupdate_extra_params="--base-url=download.geofabrik.de/europe/switzerland-updates/" \
-  -e osm_planet_mirror="http://download.geofabrik.de/" \
-  -e osm_planet_path_relative_to_mirror="europe/switzerland-160301.osm.pbf" \
-  osm_importer
+docker-compose -f docker-compose.yml -f dev.yml up
 ```

-or with much less runtime, use Monaco:
+Or with much less runtime, use the containers directly, and you even can try out if the update process is working, for example with Monaco:

 ```
 docker-compose run --rm \